-More than 340 partners in France and a proprietary distribution network
+Many partners in France and a proprietary distribution network managers also place their trust in CNP Assurances.

-As the preferred insurer of the social protection sector (serving over 100 mutual insurance companies, personal risk insurers and other non-profit organisations), CNP Assurances designs solutions that enhance their purpose and strengthen their unique positioning.
-More than 200 residential mortgage providers and 40 wealth management experts also place their trust in CNP Assurances.
+As the preferred insurer of the social protection sector (serving over 100 mutual insurance companies, employee benefits institutions and other non-profit organisations), CNP Assurances designs solutions that enhance their purpose and strengthen their unique positioning.
+More than 200 residential mortgage providers and 40 wealth

-&lt;sup>10Based on Solo QRT S05.01 data.
+&lt;sup>17Based on Solo QRT S05.01 data.